brodieaustin/poisoned-well-novel/poisoned-well.md

 The tall shadowy man replied, "There is no need.
 You tend to the girl.
 We will keep watch tonight."
 His tone was absolute and the hunter did not intercede, so Manan accepted the judgment as final.
 She tended to Ethne, helped set up a spot for her in the back of the wagon.
 There was room enough for them both to sleep, but Manan wanted to sleep in the open tonight.

 Night came and the brothers started a small camp fire.
-They didn't seem to fear detection here at all.
+They did not seem to fear detection here at all.
 Each man turned inwards--tending to a knife, staring into the fire.

 Manan finally asked, "Does anyone know a story?"

-The tall, lithe man rustled uncomfortably, "We don't often have time for stories."
+The tall, lithe man rustled uncomfortably, "We do not often have time for stories."

 "But surely you must know one?"